Wednesday, October 8, 2025

-Did one of earliest UFO reports originate over West Virginia?
+Did one of earliest UFO reports in the U.S. originate over West Virginia?

-MOUNT HOPE, W.Va. — The details are obscure, but it's possible that one of the first UFO sightings reported in the U.S. originated in West Virginia over the region that's now the New River Gorge National Park and Preserve.
+MOUNT HOPE, W.Va. — Though details are obscure, one of the first UFO sightings reported in the U.S. may have originated in West Virginia over the region that's now part of the New River Gorge National Park and Preserve.

 Advertisement

-The encounter allegedly occurred in the vicinity of Mount Hope, West Virginia, and over what's now the Summit Bechtel National Scout Reserve in January 1950.
+The encounter allegedly occurred in January 1950 near Beckley, West Virginia, and over what is now the Summit Bechtel National Scout Reserve, which adjoins the national park.

 Only one reference appears online as of the publication of this story, though some local sources are available to corroborate the tale.